Sarku Japan: 1980s–1990s

-The first Sarku Japan was opened by James Chim in Boston, Massachusetts, in 1987.
-Chim had previously worked as an executive at the Canadian quick-serve restaurant chain Manchu Wok, during which time he became inspired to open his own restaurant.
+The founders of Sarku Japan are James Chim, Daniel Chim, Richard Ko, and Alex Pang.
+They opened their first location in Boston, Massachusetts, in 1987.
+All four businessmen had met during their time at Manchu Wok, a Canadian quick-serve restaurant chain.
+They came together inspired to start their own venture ~ a quick-serve Japanese teppanyaki-style cooking concept.

-The restaurant proved to be successful and by 1991 had grown to a chain of over 25 stores in eight states, including as far away as Colorado and Texas.
+With each founder's strengths in different areas, the restaurant proved to be a success and by 1991 had grown to a chain of over 25 stores in eight states, including as far away as Colorado and Texas.

 By 1992, the next year, it had doubled in size to more than 50 restaurants across the Eastern Seaboard and Midwest.

 Sarku Japan opened its 100th location in 1999 accompanying an expansion to the West Coast.

 2000s–2010s

 In April 2002, the company moved its headquarters to its present location in Markham, Ontario.

 In the late 2000s and early 2010s, the company embarked on a substantial expansion campaign.
 These efforts included opening new "Teriyaki and Sushi Express" concept stores intended to be street-front rather than in mall food courts, as well as the signing of a contract with Frisby Corp to open 20+ new locations in Colombia over the following decade.

 The first of the Colombian stores opened in Pereira, Medellín and Cali in October 2011, followed by five more in Medellín, Cali and Bogotá by the end of the year.

 The company also looked to expand to Vietnam, Asia, Europe and the Middle East, however there is no indication that these ventures were ever undertaken.
 At the time, the company was forecasting the chain would reach 1,000 locations by the end of the decade.